Remarks on Halin's end-degree Conjecture

-In section \ref{Section_Meremovich} we comment on the relation between $\mathrm{SCH}$ and $\mathrm{HC}$, deriving large cardinal strength from failures of the last, and verify that $HC$ fails on finite intervals in Meremovich's model.
-We have a last section \ref{Section_Questions} with questions we find interesting and relevant for further developments in this topic.
+Section~\ref{Section_Merimovich}, explores connections between $\SCH$ and $\HC$, deriving large cardinal strength from failures of the latter, and verifies that $\HC$ fails on finite intervals in Merimovich’s models \cite{merimovichmodel}, where for each $n \in \omega\setminus\{0,1\}$ we have that $2^{\kappa}=\kappa^{+n}$ for every cardinal $\kappa$.